nightscout/trio-docs/docs/EN/settings/configuration/preferences/othersettings.md

 Deprecated; Bolus snooze has been removed in latest versions of OpenAPS so this value does not matter.

 ## Min 5m Carbimpact
-This is a fallback setting used by iAPS.
-If iAPS is unable to tell if carbs are being absorbed from blood sugar readings, it will estimate how many carbs have been absorbed using this setting.
+This is a fallback setting used by Open-iAPS.
+If Open-iAPS is unable to tell if carbs are being absorbed from blood sugar readings, it will estimate how many carbs have been absorbed using this setting.

 The default value of 8 mg/dL/5min assumes carbohydrates will increase blood sugar by 8 mg/dL every 5 minutes.
 The actual amount of carbohydrates estimated to be absorbed is depended on your calculated carbohydrate sensitivity ratio (CSF = ISF/ICR).